-None the less, on 5 May, Addison achieved an agreement with the ASE Executive on the SPO.
-It ended one of the most disagreeable negotiations he had ever known: he came to dread his morning commute.
+None the less, on 5 May, Addison achieved an agreement on the SPO with the ASE Executive.
+It ended one of the most disagreeable negotiations he had known: he dreaded his morning commute.
 The opening meetings were very difficult indeed, the ASE insisting that their members had mandated them to defend trade cards, and Henderson riposting that they were holding up the entire military machine.
-Yet when agreement came it was sudden: Hisee of the Executive acknowledged that they had kith and kin at the Front, and Brownlie that they had responsibilities to the country and they understood the U-Boat threat.
-Conversely, Henderson assured the ASE that the authorities must have the SPO, but not to call up skilled men, and the government limited the benefit for the army, as it agreed that any ASE man not covered in the SPO would not be called up ‘until all male diluted labour liable and fit for general military service in the occupation in the munitions area in which he is employed shall first be withdrawn’.
+Yet when agreement came it was sudden: Hisee of the Executive acknowledged that they had kith and kin at the Front, and Brownlie that they had responsibilities to the country and understood the U-Boat threat.
+Conversely, Henderson assured the ASE that the authorities must have the SPO, but not in order to draft skilled men, and the government limited the benefit for the army, as it agreed that any ASE man not covered in the SPO would not be called up ‘until all male diluted labour liable and fit for general military service in the occupation in the munitions area in which he is employed shall first be withdrawn’.
 Hence, although the ASE Executive now appealed to their delegates to keep the men at work, they had again secured substantial exemption for their members.
 Despite the Army Council’s warning that a shortfall would damage troop morale and harm the spring offensive, by mid-May the War Cabinet had concluded that ‘labour troubles’ had delayed combing out and the War Office would have to wait.
-The Adjutant-General, Sir Nevil Macready, reported that the BEF faced an ‘impossible’ position, with a prospective shortfall of 250,000 Category ‘A’ men, but he faced increasing war weariness and resistance to recruiting.
+The Adjutant-General, Sir Nevil Macready, reported that the BEF risked an ‘impossible’ position, with a prospective shortfall of 250,000 Category ‘A’ men, but he faced increasing war weariness and resistance to recruiting.
 Thus although the government ended the trade card scheme, it made concessions in return, and the ASE’s appeal did not end the stoppage.
 This sequence underlined that trade cards were secondary to dilution, and also that the ASE Executive no longer controlled its members.

-Retrospectively Addison reasserted that the new military demands in autumn 1916, leading to the Munitions of War Bill and the SPO, had been the entire cause of the May strike.
-From the findings of the Commission of Enquiry into Industrial Unrest, however, appointed in the strike’s immediate aftermath, a different and more wide-ranging interpretation emerges.
+Retrospectively Addison reasserted that the new military demands in autumn 1916, leading to the Munitions of War Bill and the SPO, had been the entire cause of the strike.
+From the findings of the Commission of Enquiry into Industrial Unrest, however, appointed in the stoppage’s aftermath, a more complex interpretation emerges.

-The meetings between trade union representatives and the government hardly mentioned earnings.
+The meetings during the strike between union representatives and the government hardly mentioned earnings.
 The men voiced grievances over manpower policies, not pay, and the employers were marginalized.
-The Labour and Munitions Ministries’ internal histories agreed on such a reading, although admitting that in a calmer context the disagreements over dilution and trade cards might have proved more tractable.
+The Labour and Munitions Ministries’ internal histories agreed on such an interpretation, although admitting that in a calmer context the disagreements over dilution and trade cards might have proved more tractable.
 According to the Ministry of Labour, dilution and rising food prices had eroded workers’ willingness for sacrifices, and the Ministry of Munitions agreed idealism had withered.
 According to the latter’s official history:

 The workpeople, men and women, were tired.
 Long hours of continuous strain in the factory, overcrowded houses and lodgings devoid of every comfort, dear unpalatable food, hardly to be got by dreary waiting in the queues, the absence of amusement and recreation, bereavement and the return of the maimed, produced a nervous irritability, which was only intensified by the excitement of the news of the Russian Revolution, America’s entry into the war, or the capture of Vimy ridge.